 - He or she can use their understanding of the law to help you determine whether you have a path forward legally

-If you decide that you want to partner with a certain car accident attorney, then they will:
+If you decide that you want to partner with a certain New Orleans car accident attorney, then they will:

 - Help you document and organize evidence: It can be difficult to keep track of photographs, medical and insurance forms, police reports… you get the idea; car accident lawyers help their clients gather evidence and prepare it for future use